chadlupkes/IPFS-Sats/whitepaper/0513LYWstrategy.md

 ## 5.1.3 Economic Resiliency Through Dual-Source Strategy 🛡️

-The strategic combination of Liquidity Leasing ($\text{Key 1}$) and L3 DAO Profit Distribution ($\text{Key 2}$) creates a **dual-source revenue model** that ensures the economic resiliency and perpetual funding of content persistence.
+The strategic combination of Liquidity Leasing and L3 DAO Profit Distribution creates a **dual-source revenue model** that ensures the economic resiliency and perpetual funding of content persistence.
 These two streams are complementary, balancing reliability for immediate needs with scalability for long-term growth.

 | Feature | Primary Stream: Liquidity Leasing (Near-Term) | Secondary Stream: L3 DAO Distribution (Long-Term) |
 | :--- | :--- | :--- |